mojaloop/merchant-payment-docs/First Sprint Features/DFSP user management.md

 **As a** super admin of DFSP, **I want** to be able to delete an existing user from my DFSP organization **so that** deleted user cannot be able to access the portal.

-**As a** super admin/admin of DFSP, **I want** to be able to reassign role of an existing users from my DFSP organization **so that** newly assigned user can start peroforming action available to new role.
+**As a** super admin of DFSP, **I want** to be able to reassign role of an existing users from my DFSP organization **so that** newly assigned user can start peroforming action available to new role.

 ### Acceptance Criteria

 * Default Roles
+    * Super Admin
+        * assigned by Hub user
+        * assign roles and create roles
+        * view records and reports of eveery records in related DFSP
     * Maker
         * add new merchant records
         * edit existing merchant records